 - If he has started on solid foods, are you offering him additional water?

-It is RARE for a thriving, FULLY breastfed baby to become constipated.
-Your breastfed baby does NOT need to be offered water BEFORE he starts eating solid foods.
-Water or other fluids should NOT replace breast milk.
+It is rare for a thriving, fully breastfed baby to become constipated.
+Your breastfed baby does no need to be offered water before he starts eating solid foods.
+Water or other fluids should not replace breast milk.

 2. New foods